 - You can leave the other sub-input channel empty.

 Method 1: USB Soundcard (For Newer Computers and Laptops)

 This method is for newer computers that do not have audio-outs directly on the motherboard.

 In this case, you will need to use a sound card USB to 3.5mm female headphone external audio card connected to a 3.5mm to stereo audio jack.
 This will take sound signals from the computer and convert them into left and right speaker outputs.

 Here is how you do it:

-- Get a USB to 3.5mm female headphone external audio card like the UGREEN USB Audio Adapter External Stereo Sound Card with 3.5mm Headphone and Microphone Jack.
-Also get a dual 3.5mm streo audio jack to one 3.5 mm plug like the CERRXIAN 3.5mm Stereo to 2-RCA Male to Female Adapter.
+- Get a USB to 3.5mm female headphone external audio cards like the UGREEN USB Audio Adapter External Stereo Sound Card with 3.5mm Headphone and Microphone Jack.
+Also, get a dual 3.5mm stereo audio jack to one 3.5 mm plug like the CERRXIAN 3.5mm Stereo to 2-RCA Male to Female Adapter.
 You also need two 3.5mm cables to connect to your sub like the TNP 3.5mm Mono Cable .